scottschiller/ArmorAlley/src/README.md

 **.htaccess: Caching and URL versioning pattern**

-An Apache `.htaccess` file is provided that sets 1-year cache headers on static assets, and simple asset versioning / cache busting to ensure clients get the latest and greatest.
+A "vintage" Apache `.htaccess` file is provided that sets 1-year cache headers on static assets, and simple asset versioning / cache busting to ensure clients get the latest and greatest.

 By default, the boot loader appends the versioning string to JS + CSS assets in production.